originphp/value-store/README.md

 $has = isset($settings['foo']);
 ```

-To clear all items in the store (remember to call save if needed).
+To clear all data in the `ValueStore` (remember to call save if needed).

 ```php
 $settings->clear(); // clears all values